 By Wendy Colson RN, IBCLC, RLC

-The short answer is yes… but my general rule of thumb is that pregnancy and postpartum are off limits for dieting.
-Depending on your pre-pregnancy BMI and/or weight gain during pregnancy, there may be concerns about getting the weight off during postpartum.
-The ketogenic diet (AKA keto diet) has been rising in popularity, especially among mothers for quick weight loss.
-As a registered nurse and lactation consultant, let’s break this diet down further to make sure it’s the right choice for you and your baby.
+The ketogenic diet (aka keto diet) has been rising in popularity, especially among mothers for quick weight loss.
+As a registered nurse and lactation consultant, let’s break this diet down further to make sure keto while breastfeeding can be safe for you and your baby.

+Breastfeeding moms want to know- is the keto diet safe while breastfeeding?
 We know that even among severe maternal diet changes such as in malnutrition or restriction of certain food groups, the nutrients in breastmilk stay steady!
+Therefore, it is not necessary to make changes to your breastfeeding/providing pumped milk routines when “going keto”.
 This is another amazing adaptation of the human body's ability to maintain nutrient dense milk for your baby.
-Therefore, it is not necessary to make changes to your breastfeeding/pumping routines when "going keto."

-However, these restrictions CAN deplete a mama nutritionally and have an impact on her health.
-The nature of the keto diet often means not just cutting carbs, but also not taking in enough dietary fiber and eliminating essential micronutrients such as B vitamins and electrolytes.
+However these restrictions CAN deplete mom nutritionally and have an impact on mom’s health.
+The nature of the keto diet which means limited carbohydrates often means not just cutting carbs but also not taking in enough dietary fiber and eliminating essential micronutrients such as B vitamins and electrolytes.
 Not enough fiber can cause constipation and gastrointestinal discomfort.
 The keto diet may also impact milk supply due to dehydration from both not enough hydrating foods or too much of a calorie deficit.
 Both of these factors can impact milk supply.

-- Focus on adding things into your diet that are nutrient dense and balanced, consistency- the key for sustained weight loss, and count your macros (macronutrients- protein, fat, and carbs) to help you eat more balanced meals.
-You can read more of my weight loss tips here!
+- Focus on adding things into your diet that are nutrient dense and balanced, consistency- the key for sustained weight loss.
+Count your macros (macronutrients- protein, fat, and carbs) to help you eat more balanced meals.
+You can read more of my weight loss tips here.

-- Zoom in on what to add versus restrictions, focus on plenty of lean proteins, fiber rich carbohydrates, fruits, vegetables, healthy fats and maintaining adequate hydration.
-To stay hydrated and help keep your milk supply up, consider Hydromom, a coconut water hydration drink that provides essential electrolytes and B vitamins at only 35 calories and 7g sugar.
+- Zoom in on what to add vs restrictions, focus on plenty of lean proteins, fiber rich carbohydrates, fruits, vegetables, healthy fats and maintaining adequate hydration.
+To help keep your milk supply up, consider Hydromom to help keep you hydrated from organic coconut water and provides essential electrolytes and B vitamins which has only 35 calories and 7g sugar.

 - Arm yourself with quick, nutrient dense meals and snack options that will keep you full and satisfied.
-Our BOOBIE* Body Superfood Protein has 0g sugar, 1 Net Carb, and fiber/prebiotics and probiotics to keep you full up to four hours.
-It has all 9 essential amino acids and you can enjoy it 1-3x a day as a meal, snack, or postpartum recovery drink depending on your health goals.
-Skipping meals as a busy mom is not an option and will actually slow your metabolism making weight loss more difficult.
+Our BOOBIE* Body Superfood Protein has 0g sugar, 1 Net Carb and fiber/prebiotics and probiotics to keep you full up to four hours.
+You can enjoy it 1-3x’s a day as a meal, snack or postpartum recovery drink (has all 9 essential amino acids) depending on your health goals because skipping meals as a busy mom is not an option and will actually slow your metabolism making weight loss more difficult.